Balamurugan-1511/DAA_Module_21/EX 3D Pattern Matching.md

 ## Result:
-The brute force substring search program executed successfully and returned the starting index of the match or 0 if no match was found.
+Efficiently finds all positions where a pattern occurs in a text using the bad character heuristic program executed successfully and returned the starting index of the match or 0 if no match was found.